 ACS, ACS CAN, and Partner Groups Celebrate Victory in Lawsuit to Force FDA to Issue Rule on Graphic Warnings

-On September 5, 2018, a federal judge ruled in favor of ACS, ACS CAN and other public health groups that the Food and Drug Administration (FDA) must expedite a rule requiring graphic warnings on cigarette packages and advertisements.
+In September of 2018, a federal judge ruled in favor of ACS, ACS CAN and other public health groups that the Food and Drug Administration (FDA) must expedite a rule requiring graphic warnings on cigarette packages and advertisements.
 And in March of this year, the court ruled in our favor again, ordering the agency to publish a proposed rule by this

 Ruling in a separate case in March 2012, the U.S. Court of Appeals for the Sixth Circuit upheld the law’s requirement for graphic warnings, finding that this provision did not violate the First Amendment.
 That court found the warnings “are reasonably related to the government’s interest in preventing consumer deception and are therefore constitutional.”
 The U.S. Supreme Court declined to hear a tobacco industry appeal of this ruling.

 Taken together, these two federal court decisions mean the FDA is still legally obligated to require graphic health warnings, and the agency is free to use different images than those struck down by the D.C.
 Circuit in 2012.

 The FDA stated in March 2013 that it planned to issue a new rule requiring graphic warnings, but has done virtually nothing to date.
 Several of the groups that joined the lawsuit have repeatedly written the FDA to urge that it do so.